jodoglevy/gargl/generators/JavaGenerator/README.md

 ### Use

 The Java Gargl Generator comes as a runnable jar.
-To run the Java Gargl Generator
+To run the Java Gargl Generator from the command line:

 	java -jar bld\JavaGarglGenerator.jar -o some\output\location -i someGarglFile.gtf -lang someLanguage